ALMaclaine/Reference/js/frontend_errors.md

 ```

-- Now in the rest of the code `isError` or a type gaurded function can be used to discriminate (and inform the type system) whether we are working with a ErrorResponse or SuccessResponse
+- Now in the rest of the code `isError` or a type guarded function can be used to discriminate (and inform the type system) whether we are working with a ErrorResponse or SuccessResponse

 ## React Errors